ntodorovic96/genomics-mRNA-project/README.md

 To identify the physiological role of the identified DEGs, the locus tags of each candidate were pulled from the R output table and used to parse the _C.
 Albicans_ reference GTF file downloaded earlier (GCF_000182965.3_ASM18296v3_genomic.gtf) for significant gene annotation information, including the db_xref qualifier.
 These genes were then researched to identify physiological function and involvement in cellular processes on https://www.candidagenome.org/.

 <img width="629" alt="Screenshot 2024-12-08 223836" src="https://github.com/user-attachments/assets/0abd7945-37d9-4c60-9574-8f526562e75d">

+**Table 1.
+Description and Physiological Function of Significant Differentially Expressed Genes**

 To better interpret the DEGs in the context of one another and identify the biological processes that these genes are overarchingly involved in, a Gene Ontology (GO) Enrichment Analysis was then conducted.
 Results were only displayed for a False Discovery Rate (FDR) of P < 0.05 using a Fischer's Exact Test.